lw8192/Red-Team-Dev/C/Interview_Prep.md

 Address of Callbacks, executed when a process / thread is started or stopped.
 Code runs before the function even reaches the entry point.
 Commonly used by malware.

 ## Windows Internals
+Processor switches between user and kernel mode.
+Normal user mode app: can't interact with the kernel or modify physical hardware.
+When a system call is made - app switches modes.
 ## User Level
 1:3 memory is allocated to kernel space vs user space.
 TEB / PEB - created when the OS executes an exe.